Afrrcyn/compYear2/visualComputing/Transformations.md

 - It must set a value for `gl_FragColor` (a vec4) which is the final colour of the fragment.

 ![[Pasted image 20230210100225.png|400]]
+> Rasterization is the process of converting vector graphics or images, which are described as mathematical equations, into raster graphics or images, which are made up of pixels.

 ![[Pasted image 20230210100343.png|400]]